-Former Navy secretary stands by sacking of carrier commander over COVID
+Former Navy secretary stands by his sacking of aircraft carrier captain over COVID-19

 Former acting Secretary of the Navy Thomas Modly is still standing by his controversial decision to fire the captain of the USS Theodore Roosevelt aircraft carrier over his handling of a COVID-19 outbreak on board.

-Mr. Modly, who himself resigned after he was widely criticized following a later address to the crew that was deemed disrespectful to the carrier’s now-former commander, Capt.
+Mr. Modly resigned after he was widely criticized following a later address to the crew that was deemed disrespectful to the carrier’s now-former commander, Capt.
 Brett Crozier.

 “Could I have done things better?
 Of course I could have, but none of us have the luxury of perfect vision — either foresign or hindsight,” he wrote in the February 2021 edition of Proceedings, the magazine of the U.S. Naval Institute.